lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 The system will use DoNAS when a terminal in a power-saving state requires a short transmission and receives an acknowledgment or short feedback from the network.
 Depending on the size of buffered data to transmit, the Dev-UE might deploy the connected mode transmissions instead, limiting and controlling the DoNAS transmissions to predefined thresholds and a good resource optimization balance for the terminal and the network.
 The support for mobility of DoNAS is present but produces additional overhead.
 The Appendix gives additional details of DoNAS.

 ### SCHC Entities Placing
 SCHC may reside in the Non-Access Stratum (NAS) protocol layer in this scenario.
 The same principles as for Radio link transmissions apply here as well.
-The main difference is the physical placing of the SCHC entities on the network side as the NGW-MME resides in the core network and is the terminating node for NAS instead of the eNB.
+Because the NAS protocol already uses RoHC it can adapt SCHC for header compression.
+The main difference is the physical placing of the SCHC entities on the network side as the NGW-MME resides in the core network and is the terminating node for NAS instead of the RGW-eNB.

 ~~~~~~
 +--------+                       +--------+--------+  +  +--------+